AdaCore/gnatstudio/docs/release_notes/editors.rst

 Extra spaces following an open parenthesis is now taken into account when indenting Ada code.

 Refill automatically computes paragraphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The menu /Edit/Selection/Refill will now either apply to the current
+The menu :menuselection:`Edit-->Selection-->Refill` will now either apply to
-selection if it exists (as before), or automatically compute the extents
+the current selection if it exists (as before), or automatically compute the
-of the current paragraph to reformat (instead of only applying to the
+extents of the current paragraph to reformat (instead of only applying to the
 current line).

 .. figure:: refill.png